sunjyot-anand/transports-on-the-cloud/README.md

 # Transports on the cloud
 Transport company is tracking mobility records on their partners using JSON files and storing them on S3.
 Each file that a partner uploads on S3 contains up to 100 records of up to 3 different transport types: cars, trains and planes.

-## Project Structure and Run Instructions
+## Run Instructions

 The application is built using Spring Boot and contains a project named "transports-on-the-cloud", which is a Java 8 Maven project.
+The properties file needs to be updated and `aws.accesskey`, `aws.secretkey` and `aws.region` should be set correctly(By default its takes credentials for my personal test bucket on S3)

 To compile the project, run the following command :